rawbyt3s/Twitter_Cleanup/README.md

 A simple python script to clean up old tweets and favorites.

-Special thanks from @imathew.
+Special thanks to @imathew.
 I got this from his blog. https://www.mathewinkson.com/2015/03/delete-old-tweets-selectively-using-python-and-tweepy

 I basically updated the print lines to be compatible with python3.